BlueSeph28/maincra-starter/README.md

 1. Put your backup.zip file in the root path of this repo (Don't push it into remote!)
 1. Change variable use_backup in infrastructure/variables.tf to yes
 1. do the [main](#mainprocess) process

+#### Do you have a baremetal server?

+There is an option for provisioning the server if you have a baremetal server.

+you need a **private key** for your server for an user with **SUDO** access.

+Run
+``USERHOST=[user] IPHOST=[ip] make baremetalProvision``
+(replace variables values with yours)

+makefile will check if you have plugins.zip and backup.zip files on the path ./server-conf/ if a file exists, will be copied into the server and used.